 - Breach of Duty: When a party fails to fulfill their duty of care owed to another, they have breached or violated this obligation.
 As a result, an accident occurred that caused an injury.
 For example, a driver could breach their duty by driving carelessly or disobeying traffic laws and causing an accident that results in injuries.

-- Causation: The breach of duty must have been the proximate cause of a person’s injuries (and, therefore, losses).
+- Causation: The breach of duty must have been the proximate cause of a person’s injuries (and losses).
 In other words, the injuries would not have occurred but for the breach.

-- Damages: Your accident and injuries resulted in calculable losses that can be represented as damages in a compensation claim.
+- Damages: Your accident and injuries resulted in incalculable losses that can be represented as damages in a compensation claim.

 In short, your attorney’s approach to establishing negligence may include the following: